NATO bombing of Yugoslavia: Military casualties

 Military casualties on the NATO side were limited.
 According to official reports, the alliance suffered no fatalities from combat operations.
 However, on 5 May, an American AH-64 Apache crashed and exploded during a night-time mission in Albania.
-The Yugoslavs claimed they shot it down, but NATO claimed it crashed due to a technical malfunction.
-It crashed 40 miles from Tirana, killing the two crewmen, Army Chief Warrant Officers David Gibbs and Kevin Reichert.
+It crashed 40 miles northeast of Tirana, killing the two crewmen, Army Chief Warrant Officers David Gibbs and Kevin Reichert.
+The helicopter crashed near the Yugoslav border.
+The Yugoslavs claimed to have shot it down with MANPADS as it tried to attack a Yugoslav border post while NATO attributed the crash to technical failure.
+A US Army investigation of the incident was unable to determine a cause for the crash, as the helicopter was found to be too damaged to collect sufficient evidence.
+According to the report, "early indications had pointed to mechanical failure, but ultimately no cause could be determined."
 It was one of two Apache helicopters lost in the war.
-A further three US soldiers were ambushed and taken as prisoners of war by Yugoslav special forces while riding on a Humvee on a surveillance mission along the Macedonian border with Kosovo.
-A study of the campaign reports that Yugoslav air defences may have fired up to 700 missiles at NATO aircraft, and that the B-1 bomber crews counted at least 20 surface-to-air missiles fired at them during their first 50 missions.
-Despite this, only two NATO manned aircraft (one F-16C and one F-117A Nighthawk) were shot down.
-A further F-117A Nighthawk was damaged by hostile fire as were two A-10 Thunderbolt IIs.
-One AV-8B Harrier crashed in the Adriatic Sea due to technical failure.
+Another Apache crashed in Albania during an exercise on 26 April.
+In that incident, both crew members sustained minor injuries.
+A further three US soldiers were ambushed and taken as prisoners of war by Yugoslav special forces while riding in a Humvee on a surveillance mission along the Macedonian border with Kosovo.

+A study of the campaign reports that Yugoslav air defences may have fired up to 700 missiles at NATO aircraft, and that the B-1 bomber crews counted at least twenty surface-to-air missiles fired at them during their first 50 missions.
+Despite this, only two NATO manned aircraft, one F-16 and one F-117A Nighthawk were shot down.
+Another F-117A Nighthawk was damaged by hostile fire.
+It was able to return to base but it is believed that the aircraft was subsequently written off and never flew again.
+Two A-10 Thunderbolt IIs were damaged by hostile fire.
+In addition, one AV-8B Harrier crashed in the Adriatic Sea due to technical failure.
 NATO also lost 25 UAVs, either due to enemy action or mechanical failure.
 Yugoslavia's 3rd Army commander, Lt.
-Gen. Nebojsa Pavkovic, claimed that Yugoslav forces shot down 51 NATO aircraft, though no other source verified these numbers.
+General Nebojsa Pavkovic, claimed that Yugoslav forces shot down 51 NATO aircraft, though no other source verified these numbers.

 In 2013, Serbia's then-defence minister Aleksandar Vučić announced that the combined Yugoslav military and law enforcement casualties during the air campaign amounted to 956 killed and 52 missing.
 Vučić stated that 631 soldiers were killed and a further 28 went missing, and that 325 policemen were also among the dead with a further 24 listed as missing.
 The government of Serbia also lists 5,173 combatants as having been wounded.
 In early June 1999, while the bombing was still in progress, NATO officials claimed that 5,000 Yugoslav troops had been killed in the bombing and a further 10,000 wounded.
 NATO later revised this estimation to 1,200 soldiers and policemen killed.